Table Of Contents

 • View your cost of goods sold (COGS) to determine if you are running on a healthy SaaS gross margin.

-• To avoid surprise costs, CloudZero detects cost anomalies in real-time and sends you timely alerts.
+• CloudZero detects cost anomalies in real time to avoid surprise costs and sends you timely alerts.

-Yet, reading about CloudZero is nothing like experiencing the platform in action for yourself. and you’ll see why customers like Drift (saved $2.4 million), Remitly, and Malwarebytes use CloudZero.
+Yet, reading about CloudZero differs from experiencing the platform in action for yourself. , and you’ll see why customers like Drift (saved $2.4 million), Remitly, and Malwarebytes use CloudZero.